lylybell12/PlantRootAnalysis/README.md

 # PlantRootAnalysis
 Spring 2022 SULI Internship Program with Dr. Daniela Ushizima from Berkeley Laboratory.

+# lylybell
+Ushizima working with Lylybell Teran in 2022

 # How to start the analysis
 1. Download and open `FINAL_ALGORITHMS` folder on Google Colaboratory (two files in folder)
 2. Run all code on a Python notebook